-To get the access to your company data you need to acquire the programatic app token.
-The programatic token should be included in the header as:
+To get the access to your company data you need to acquire the programmatic app token.
+The programmatic token should be included in the header as:

 Flurry Analytics API Query Builder¶

 We’ve created an api console which you can use to build test queries and experiment with our API.